c-sanders/Quaternion/README.md

 i = \sqrt{-1}
 ```

-Quaternions are most often presented in the literature, in a manner which is similar to the
+Quaternions are most often presented within the literature, in a manner which is similar to the
 following;

 ```math